chef-boneyard/private-chef-administration/source/administration/private_chef_ctl.rst

 Note that the first segment has changed to ``down``, and the third segment is now the time the service has been down, followed by the fact that the service is ``normally up``.
-This means the supervisor would attmept to start this service on reboot - given no other input, the service would "normally be up".
+This means the supervisor would attempt to start this service on reboot - given no other input, the service would "normally be up".

 Reading status on High Availability Servers